Allow Remote Connection

 Set Up the SSL Certificate

-command like so, where example.com is your domain:
+Run the certbot command like so, where example.com is your domain:

 sudo certbot --apache -d example.com